dosisod/PWDMGR/README.md

 Download most recent build from [builds](builds/) folder

-Verify your version agains the version hash in [builds/checksum](builds/checksum)
+Verify hash against hash for your version in [builds/checksum](builds/checksum)

 Goto `about:addons` click the gear -> "Install Add-on From File" -> select `.xpi` file